Carmen Ferme is a Senior Training Design and Developmental Professional specializing in the human dynamics that inspire leaders, sales,

 Over 75 percent of the current team was looking for other positions either inside or outside the company, fearing this new role.

 - Leadership Development.
-Carmen was delivering a Leadership Training on 9-11-2001 in Louisville, Kentucky to 12 mid- and senior-level
+Carmen was delivering a leadership training on September 11, 2001 in Louisville, Kentucky, to 12 mid- and

-managers.
+senior-level managers.
 The class was a mandated class intended to help reduce manager turnover.
-Carmen seized the opportunity to take leadership development
+Carmen seized the opportunity to take leadership

-to the real world by facilitating a discussion among the leadership team to determine what made the most sense for the business and the participants.
+development to the real world by facilitating a discussion among the leadership team to determine what made the most sense for the business and